DanZC/suiCune/README.md

 This is an attempt at a PC port of Pokemon Crystal.
 It currently runs, but is not recommended to be used for any projects until completed.
 Additionally, it may be prone to crashes/buggy behavior.
 The maintainer is not to be held liable for any mishaps.

-The goal is to get assets to load from outside files, and to be able to rewrite parts of the game in C. The game currently relies on a base rom (Not provided).
-Eventually, this requirement should be phased out.
-A good example to look at is audio/engine.c
+The goal is to get assets to load from outside files, and to be able to rewrite parts of the game in C. A good example to look at is audio/engine.c.

 **Overview**